mindkomm/timmy/README.md

 * If you use `max-width`, arrange them from the smallest to the largest values.
 * If you use `min-width`, arrange the from the largest to the smallest value.

+---

+### post_types

-### post_types `array('', post', page)` <small>(optional)</small>
+`array('', 'post', page)`

 When you want to restrict image sizes to be only used for custom post types, you can define a `post_types` key containing an array with all the post types you want to allow.
-If you omit that key, post types `post` and `page as well as attachments not assigned to any post will be used as defaults.
+If you omit that key, post types `post` and `page` as well as attachments not assigned to any post will be used as defaults.

-Say you want an image sizes only to be used for Pages and the Employee post type:
+Say you want an image sizes only to be used for pages and an *employee* post type:

 ```
 'post_types' => array( 'page', 'employee' )